 Q: What other musicians or music production professionals inspire you?

-A: Michael Jackson, Jimi Hendrix, Miles Davis, Herbie Hancock, Chick Corea, Weather Report, and Rachmaninoff were all huge inspirations to me as a musician and record producer.
+A: Michael Jackson, Jimi Hendrix, Miles Davis, Herbie Hancock, Chick Corea, Weather Report, Yes, Genesis, The Beatles, and Rachmaninoff were all huge inspirations to me as a musician and record producer.

 Q: Analog or digital and why?